nivedithasooda/AppliedArtificalIntelligenceProject/README.md

 pandas for reading the training and testing data files to analyse the dataset

 Tools:
-Built using Jupiter Notebook which helps to define code as well as comments in the file itself.
+Built using Jupiter Notebook which helps to define code as well as mention comments in the file itself.

-Implementation:
+Implementation: Step-by-step explained below
 1. Imported libraries to be used for coding and analysing the data
-2. As there are many blank values in the dataset files, firstly did a data cleanup on the files before proceeding the with analysis of the data.
+2. As there are many blank values in the dataset files, firstly a data cleanup on the files is done before proceeding with the analysis of the data.
 Also, to make the values algorithm-friendly, replaced text values with numerical representations so that the algorithm can optimize the model better.
 3. Selected features(independent variables) as input and also set the target value(dependent variable) field to be fed into the the algorithm as input and output features from the training dataset(train.csv).
 4. Using linear_model, LogisticRegression method is called and the features are fed into the instance created.
 To compute the accuracy of the classifer instance, the score is computed.
 The number of input paramters are also altered to check the variation in the score.
 5. Now, using the testing dataset(test_input.csv) the classifier is fed the input features so that it can predict the output based on the learning.
 The prediction values can be verified using the predict method on the classifier instance.